2020s in music: Country

+American country music

+The Billboard Hot 100 in the early 2020s was dominated by American country music.
+Luke Combs, Morgan Wallen, Zach Bryan, The Red Clays, Whiskey Myers, Kacey Musgraves, Lainey Wilson, Kane Brown, Shaboozey, Chris Stapleton, Jelly Roll, and Tyler Childers were just a few of the musicians that achieved success outside of the Nashville bubble and found mainstream music.

 Dangerous: The Double Album by American country singer Morgan Wallen became the first country album to spend its first four weeks atop the Billboard 200 chart since Shania Twain's Up! did so in January 2003.
+In 2023, Wallen's One Thing at a Time lead the Billboard 200 for nine consecutive weeks following its release.
 Having finished third on American Idol, country artist Gabby Barrett released her debut single "I Hope" in 2019.
 It reached number one on the Billboard Country Airplay chart dated April 25, 2020, and eventually topped the Hot Country Songs chart dated July 25, 2020, making it the first debut single by a female artist to top the latter since 2006.

 Swift's re-recordings, Fearless (Taylor's Version) and Red (Taylor's Version), were the top two best-selling country albums of 2021.
 Her decision to re-record her masters sparked worldwide interest, making Swift the first artist to have a re-recorded album reach number one on the Billboard 200, with Fearless (Taylor's Version).
 Her second re-recorded album, Red (Taylor's Version) also debuted at number one.
 The latter included "All Too Well (Taylor's Version)", a non-single at just over ten minutes, that became the longest song in history to chart at number one on the Billboard Hot 100.
+Her third re-recording, Speak Now (Taylor's Version) was released in 2023 to instant critical and commercial acclaim, becoming the most streamed country album in a single day in Spotify history.